Did you grow up with a sick parent?

 Did you spend your childhood with a parent or caregiver that was periodically sad for no reason?
 What sort of effect did that have on you?

 It is unbelievable hard growing up with a sick parent, especially one with an invisible illness such as depression.
-(An invisible illness is one that does not have symptoms you can “see,” which you can read more about here.)
+(An invisible illness is one that does not have symptoms you can “see.”)

-My friend, Nikki, shared her experience growing up with a mentally ill parent.
+My friend, Nikki, shared her experience growing up with a parent with mental illness.
 She talks about the cyclical nature of mental illness within families.
 You can read about it below.

 I love my father.
-When I was small, the main way that was employed to ensure I ate my dinners was to sit me on my father’s knee when he came in from work.
+When I was small, the main trick that was used to ensure I ate my dinners was to sit me on my father’s knee when he came in from work.
 If he was eating it, I was eating it.

 My main memory of him is being surrounded by thing in pieces: hoovers, spin dryers, washing machines, and even their old Ford Cortina.
 He was always fixing something because they didn’t really have the money to get someone else to do it, or to buy a new item.
 Needs must, as they say.